comp69/real-estate/README.md

    (or yarn build for a production build)
    ```

   Vite dev server defaults to something like `http://localhost:5173` — check the terminal for the exact URL.
-The frontend expects the backend at `http://localhost:8000` by default.
+The frontend will attempt to use the same origin by default, or you can set the backend base URL via the Vite env var `VITE_API_BASE` (see below).

 4. Admin login for local development